flatironinstitute/nemos/docs/developers_notes/04-regularizer.md

 Objects of type `Regularizer` provide methods to define a regularized optimization objective.
 These objects serve as attribute of the [`nemos.glm.GLM`](../05-glm/#the-concrete-class-glm), equipping the glm with an appropriate regularization scheme.

-Each `Regularizer` object defines a default solver, set of allowed solvers, which depends on the loss function characteristics (smooth vs non-smooth).
+Each `Regularizer` object defines a default solver, and a set of allowed solvers, which depends on the loss function characteristics (smooth vs non-smooth).

 ```
 Abstract Class Regularizer